silas/brpm/README.md

     brpm --dist=fedora-13 --arch=i386,x86_64 ./python-gevent.spec

-If we have a `build.json` which looks something like:
+If we have a `build.json` file which looks something like:

     [
       {"spec": "python-asyncmongo/python-asyncmongo.spec"},